ech0r/krypt.top/Instructions.md

 #### LUKS - Linux Unified Key Setup - a robust disk encryption specification for Linux, platform independent standard.

 #### U/EFI - (Unified) Extensible Firmware Interface - replacement for BIOS, this is how modern machines boot.
-UEFI and EFI are used interchangably.
+UEFI and EFI are used interchangeably.

 #### MFA - Multi-Factor Authentication - a paradigm of using multiple methods to ensure the right person has access to whatever they're accessing.